DE EN

 Article 4: The Global Context

-Article 5: The Obligation to Civil Courage
+Article 5: The Commitment to Civil Courage

-Article 6: The Ethical Duty to Change
+Article 6: The Ethical Obligation to Change

 Memberships: